Timoni modules are distributed as OCI artifacts. When publishing a module version to a container registry,

 For keyless signing, the Cosign CLI would prompt you to confirm that your email will be stored

 in the public transparency logs.
-Timoni adds --yes
+Timoni adds --yes to the cosign command to prevents this prompt.

 Using Timoni with Cosign keyless signature means that users agree to this statement: